 When attempting to estimate a quantity of a population variable, you can use a single value as an estimate for that quantity.
 Such a value is referred to as a point estimate.
 Additionally, you can also provide a range to estimate such a quantity.
 This range is referred to as an interval estimate.
 In the event that you can be 100% certain that the quantity lies in this range, you can say the range is a 100% confidence interval.

-One uses the mean of a data set to get an idea of the center of the data, regardless of whether the data set is a population or a sample.
+The mean of a data set gives us an idea of the center of the data, regardless of whether the data set is a population or a sample.
 Typically, the mean of a randomly drawn sample will not be the same as the population mean.
 It is helpful to use a 95% confidence interval to estimate this population mean instead.
 Such a 95% confidence interval is equal to a sample mean plus or minus a margin of error.

 By seeking the interval for a value, you are actually trying to estimate the range of values that fit within the interval you are looking at.
-In estimating an interval for a range of values, one must first consider a single value.
-Then they will think about how much above and how much below that specific value they are willing to look.
+In estimating an interval for a range of values, you must first consider a single value.
+Then think about how much above and how much below that specific value you are willing to look.

 What if you were interested in estimating the mean hours of television that children watch per day?
 How would you go about estimating such a value by using sample data?
 You can estimate this by using a point estimate, which let’s assume in this case is 4.6 hours per day.
 You could also use a range to estimate this value, or an interval estimate, which maybe something along the lines of 3.8 hours per day to 5.4 hours per day.

 The difference between the point estimate and the end values in the interval estimate helps you determine the margin of error you are working with.
 You could express the interval estimate as 4.6 hours per day, plus or minus 0.8 hours per day.